It takes honesty, and large doses of humility served over a long period to get to the root cause of your pains.

 I can now see what went wrong because I was brave enough to go through a healing crisis instead of holding on to something that wasn't working because of fear of the unknown.

 Most of us are suffering because of our inability to let go.

 Healing Crisis: Life Lessons

-Going through several healing crises has taught me that sometimes, it's OK to let go, instead of fighting for what's not yours.
+Several healing crises have taught me that sometimes, it's OK to let go instead of fighting for what's not yours.
 It's OK to shut the door and cry your eyes when you hurt, instead of showing up when you don't feel like it.
 It's taught me that you can live well for less.
 It's taught me a thing or two about getting priorities right; there were many times that I found sheer joy from the fact that my kids were thriving, and that was enough.

 Blemishes and scars are part and parcel of life, so is getting hurt.

 Imperfection is beautiful